 The benefits of electric power are obvious when you consider that an electric motor delivers its peak toque at zero revs, so a fully capable off-road machine may not need low-range gearing at all.
 (Gearing is there to magnify torque, remember.)

-The Toyota Camry Hybrid four-cylinder petrol sedan is only slightly more expensive than the similarly performing, but far less economical, V6 petrol model.
-That hybrid powertrain has proved its worth in the highly competitive taxi market, producing lower per kilometre running costs than any petrol, LPG or diesel competitor and with improved reliability.
+The Toyota Camry Hybrid four-cylinder petrol sedan was only slightly more expensive than the similarly performing, but far less economical, V6 petrol model.
+That hybrid powertrain proved its worth in the highly competitive taxi market, producing lower per kilometre running costs than any petrol, LPG or diesel competitor and with improved reliability.

 However, Toyota has been slow to introduce its reliable, economical and lower-emissions hybrid powertrains into the SUV and 4WD world.
-As at late-2021 the only slightly bush-capable SUV entrants were the RAV4 Hybrid and the Lexus RX 450h.
+As at late-2023 the only slightly bush-capable SUV entrants were the RAV4 Hybrid and the Lexus RX 450h.

-We drove the new RAV4 Hybrid, powered by Toyota’s new hybrid-specific Dynamic Force 2.5-litre hybrid package and were most impressed with its performance and economy.
+We drove the new RAV4 Hybrid, powered by Toyota’s hybrid-specific Dynamic Force 2.5-litre hybrid package and were most impressed with its performance and economy.

 With a claimed 163kW combined output from petrol plus electric power plants and combined torque of 440Nm, the little RAV4 was a sparkling performer and probably had enough grunt for that powertrain to sell alongside the 2.8-litre turbo diesel in the Prado and HiLux.
+The newer 2.4-litre/hybrid package had even more grunt.

 The RAV4 Hybrid started off most times on battery power alone and the petrol engine cut in during acceleration.
 From then on it was difficult to tell which engine/motor was doing most of the work, because progress was almost silent.
 The CVT transmission shifted almost imperceptibly and was indistinguishable from a torque-converter auto box.